replicatedhq/help-center/content/api/integration-api/audit-api.md

 The Audit API provides endpoints for your application to read and write audit events into the audit log.

+{{< callout >}}
+On earlier versions of Replicated, the audit API references a built-in Replicated service.
+On later, new installs of Replicated, the audit API is backed by a separate service called "Retraced".
+Retraced can be used the same way via the Integration API.
+{{< /callout >}}

+By default, the audit log will record all Replicated-specific actions.
+However, to meet enterprise compliance requirements, your application may use the Audit API to log your application's user's actions.
+These can be viewed and searched from the Replicated console.
+We recommend combining the audit log with the `Identity` and `Provisioning` APIs to map the audit log to an enterprise's identity environment.
+In this scenario, the user's LDAP or AD GUID can be used as an identitier for audit log actions.

+## Best Practices

+* Make audit API calls asynchronously
+* Use worker queues such as Resque, Celery, Java JQM, and others to log audit calls in the background
+* Keep event action names short and readable
+* Centralize event actions in your application's codebase
+* When recording IP addresses, make sure to check and unwrap the `X-Forwarded-For` header.
+Otherwise, proxies and load balancers can hide a requester's actual IP address
+* Where possible, use clear identification for user IDs.
+Enterprise identity provider Object IDs (OIDs) are a good choice when LDAP or Active Directory is enabled.
+See the [Provisioning API](/api/integration-api/provisioning-api) for more information on enterprise identity sync.

 ## API Methods

 The Audit API is part of the Integration API.
 To discover the Integration API base endpoint, query the REPLICATED_INTEGRATIONAPI environment variable from inside your container.